 - Basal layer - Formed from two to three layers of small cuboidal cells

 The interstitial cells of Cajal are within the lamina propria; they form a syncytium with the smooth muscle cells and nerve endings.
 The interstitial cells of Cajal are said to function as pacemaker cells in the gut, urethra, and prostate.
-In the bladder, they appear to act as nerve signal transducers to the smooth muscle cells of the bladder.
+In the bladder, they appear to act as nerve signal transducers to the bladder's smooth muscle cells.

 Serosa: This thin connective tissue layer covers the bladder dome and is continuous with the peritoneal layer of the abdominal wall.
 It also contains blood vessels of various sizes.

 Adventitia: This loose connective tissue layer serves as the bladder’s outer layer in areas of the bladder where there is no serosa.